DEFRA/defra-ai-sdlc/workflow/workflow-project-setup.md

 - **Add Language-Specific Files**:
     - From the playbook’s [language-specific library](../language-specific/README.md), add required files (e.g., `.cursorrules`).
 - **Edit Configuration Files**:
-    - Customize the `.cursorrules` file to align with your team’s requirements.
+    - Customize the `.cursorrules` file to align with your team's requirements.
     - For cross-IDE compatibility, create a symlink: `ln -s .cursorrules .windsurfrules`.
 - **Update your system prompt**:
 	- Check that you have updated the system prompt / rules in your IDE so the LLM has a base understanding of it's role in development.
 System prompts should be short as they are called during every new interaction with the LLM.